 In January 2015, the Committee established the Defined Contribution Supplemental Executive Retirement Program to provide executive officers and certain other key management employees with retirement benefits supplemental to the benefits under the Savings Plan and the Savings Restoration Plan.
-The Defined Contribution Supplemental Executive Retirement Program was established to replace the Supplemental Retirement Program for executive officers who are designated as participants on or after July 1, 2014.
 The Defined Contribution Supplemental Executive Retirement Program for executive officers who are designated as participants on or after July 1, 2014.
-The Defined Contribution Supplemental Executive Retirement Program for executive officers who are designated as participants on or after July 1, 2014.
-The Defined Contribution Supplemental Executive Retirement Program for executive officers who are designated as participants of annual Compensation depending on the participants salary as of December 31 each year.
+The Defined Contribution Supplemental Executive Retirement Program provides an annual non-discretionary employer contribution of 8%, 10% or 12% of annual Compensation depending on the participants salary as of December 31 each year.
 The Committee may determine to make an additional discretionary contribution to a designated participants' account.
 None of our Named Executive Officers receive benefits under the Defined Contribution Supplemental Executive Retirement Program.